tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_codesamples_bestpractices.md

 <p>In this example, the <code>ajax</code> method from jQuery is used because it allows us to load a remote resource asynchronously.</p>

 <p>In the request, you submit the authorization through a query string URL.
-The endpoint limits the days returned to 1 in order to increase the download speed.</p>
+The endpoint limits the days returned to 1 to increase the download speed.</p>

 <p>For demonstration purposes, the response is assigned to the <code>response</code> argument of the <code>done</code> method, and then written out to the <code>surfheight</code> tag on the page.</p>